FIWARE/tutorials.Getting-Started/README.md

 docker compose -p fiware up -d
 ```

+> [!NOTE]
-> **Note:** If you want to clean up and start again you can do so with the following command:
+> If you want to clean up and start again you can do so with the following command:
 >
 > ```
 > docker compose -p fiware down